xtendui/xtendui/src/gatsby/markdown/components/core/overlay/option-js.md

 You can start with toggled elements and targets just by adding **one of the classes** to the **elements** or **targets**.

-It's recommended to use `active-overlay` on overlay otherwise the overlay flashes visible on page load.
+It's recommended to use `active-overlay` otherwise the component flashes visible on page load.

 <div class="table-scroll">